1.2 Epidemiology

 The higher the population density, the greater the number of people exposed to an intense transmission focus, due to crowding.
 The risks are higher for:

-When access to care is poor, fewer children are vaccinated (reduced access to vaccination) and measles is diagnosed later (more people at risk of contact with the patient).
+When there is limited access to care, fewer children are vaccinated (reduced access to vaccination) and measles is diagnosed later (more people at risk of contact with the patient).

 1.2.3 Description of outbreaks